 [RFC7285] recognizes that some properties MAY be specific to another ALTO resource, such as a network map.
-Accordingly [RFC7285] defines the concept of "resource-specific endpoint properties" (Section 10.8.1), and indicates that dependency by prefixing the property name with the ID of the resource on which it depends.
+Accordingly [RFC7285] defines the concept of "resource-specific endpoint properties" (see Section 10.8.1), and indicates that dependency by prefixing the property name with the ID of the resource on which it depends.
 That document defines one resource-specific property, namely the "pid" property, whose value is the name of the PID containing that endpoint in the associated network map.

 This document takes a different approach.
 Instead of defining the dependency by qualifying the property name, this document attaches the dependency to the domains.
 Thus all properties of a specific domain depend on the same resource, the properties of another domain may depend on another resource.
-For example, entities in the PID domain depends on a network map, entities in the ANE domain depends on a cost map or a endpoint cost map.
+For example, entities in the PID domain depend on a network map.